Pamela Kondé, Executive Director, Sosne Kondé Policy Solutions, PLLC

 Legal Advocacy: Licensed in Virginia, Maryland, and Washington, D.C., Ms. Kondé began her career as a law firm attorney, successfully negotiating and litigating a range of cases from multi-million-dollar corporate matters to individual civil issues.
 She has also worked with the U.S. Department of Justice, the Federal Election Commission, and the U.S. Army Judge Advocate General Corps.
 At Sosne Kondé Policy Solutions, PLLC, Ms. Kondé uses her legal expertise and keen analytical skills to provide a full continuum of advocacy for her clients.

 Teaching & Facilitation: But Pamela Kondé is not just a lawyer, congressional staffer, policy analyst, facilitator, and grassroots organizer.
 She is also a teacher.
 Ms. Kondé served as an Adjunct Professor for George Washington University Law School, teaching Legal Research and Writing and Oral Advocacy classes.
-Ms. Kondé currently teaches a writing class for elementary students and also leads an elementary school book club.
+Currently, through our affiliate, Kondé Strategies, LLC, she teaches Creative Writing classes in Fairfax County elementary schools and runs an annual Creative Writing Summer Camp.
+Ms. Kondé also coordinates an Elementary Book Club, for children who love to read and discuss books.
 Lastly, she teaches “Israeli Politics” classes to eighth and ninth graders, where they apply active listening and facilitation techniques to discuss Israel’s relationship with the Palestinians.
 She is a firm believer that anyone can talk about anything.
 They just need the facts organized in a consumable manner, an effective framework for discussion, and a good facilitator!

 Education: Ms. Kondé graduated with honors from George Washington University Law School (JD 1995), where she represented battered women in the Domestic Violence Legal Clinic and taught first year students as a Deans’ Fellow.
 She hold a Bachelor of Arts degree from the University of Pennsylvania, where she graduated cum laude with a double major in Psychology and in Environmental Studies (BA 1991).